“FENWAY'S BEST PLAYERS”

 ANDY KARPUS HB

 Karpus returned to the West Coast for the 1938 season with the Salinas Packers of the new California Football League.
-After a few games he moved on to the Fresno Crushers of the same league.
-He led the league in touchdown passes with only two.
-The CFL folded after the season.
-In 1939 he resurfaced with the Union City Rams of the American Association.
-He played very well, making the all-league second team.
-He had 79 attempts, 37 completions, 366 yards.
+The CFL folded after the season and in 1939 he resurfaced with the Union City Rams of the American Association.

 For the first time in Karpus’s career, his league didn’t fold in the offseason, but his team did.
 A few of the Rams’ top players, Karpus among them, caught on for 1940 with a new AA team, the Long Island Indians.
 The Indians won their first two games, but the bottom fell out when the Boston Bears of the new AFL stole several of their stars, including Karpus.

 For the Bears he played as a halfback and was named to the All-AFL team.
-The Bears finished with a 5-4-1 record, good for third place, behind league champions Columbus Bulls and second-place Milwaukee Chiefs.
 Karpus led the AFL in completions and passing yardage, and that earned him a first-team berth on the all-league team.